Skip to content

 How you are assessed

-Essays, reports, posters, oral presentations and portfolios will be used to assess knowledge, understanding and communication skills.
+Essays, reports, posters, oral presentations, podcast production, event management, and reflective portfolios may be used to assess knowledge, understanding, and communication skills.
 Teaching and coaching practicum is also assessed practically throughout the programme.

 United Kingdom